 Come & join us in conversation...
 Meet with us on Facebook.

-Sunday, June 8th - Tuesday, June 10th Holiday Inn Resort, Lake George, NY
+Sunday, June 5th - Tuesday, June 7th Villa Roma Resort, Callicoon, NY

-Please plan to join us for the 2014 NYALGRO School in Lake George, NY.
-Records managers will have the opportunity to expand their knowledge through new and exciting topics and network with members of the organization.
+Please plan to join us for the 2016 NYALGRO School in Callicoon, NY.
+Records Managers will have the opportunity to expand their knowledge through new and exciting topics and network with members of the organization.
 It is also a great opportunity to meet and speak with records management vendors.

 IN SEARCH OF WORTHY NOMINEES FOR THE FOLLOWING AWARDS: